-Sizing is the general term for separation of minerals according to their size.
+Sizing is the general term for separating minerals according to their size.

-The separation methods are based on the variations among the physical properties of different minerals such as shape, susceptibility to size reduction, specific gravity, surface chemical property, and electromagnetic susceptibility.
+The separation methods are based on the variations among the physical properties of different minerals, such as shape, susceptibility to size reduction, specific gravity, surface chemical property, and electromagnetic exposure.

-The simplest mineral sizing process is screening or passing the particles to be sized through a screen or multiple screens.
+The most straightforward mineral sizing process is screening or passing the particles to be sized through a screen or multiple screens.

-Classification of particles by size comprises an important operation in mineral processing.
-It can be accomplished either by screening through sieves or by applying forces by the medium, gas or water.
+Classification of particles by size comprises an essential operation in mineral processing, and it can be accomplished either by screening through sieves or applying forces by the medium, gas, or water.

 Mineral processing concentration means the increase of the percentage of the valuable mineral in the concentrate.
 Concentration includes processes that involve the separation of minerals without a change in their structure, chemical composition, or state of aggregation.
 The results of mineral concentration are two main products: concentrate and tailings.

-For economic reasons, dewatering/drying are essential unit operations in mineral processing.
+For economic reasons, dewatering/drying is essential in mineral processing.
 Removal of the moisture content enables easy and cost-effective handling and transportation of minerals.
-The water that is removed during dewatering can be recycled through a mineral processing plant.
-The main processes that are used in dewatering/drying include dewatering screens, filtering, sedimentation, and thermal drying.
+The water removed during dewatering can be recycled through a mineral processing plant.
+The main processes used in dewatering/drying include dewatering screens, filtering, sedimentation, and thermal drying.

 Mineral processing technology

-In all of these operations, the most important considerations are the economics of the processes and this is dictated by the grade and recovery of the final product.
-To achieve the goal of extracting minerals from ores in their purest form for mineral processing engineers only the best mineral processing technology suffice.
-An important first step in both comminution and sizing operations in mineral processing is the particle size analysis.
+In all of these operations, the most important considerations are the processes' economics, which is dictated by the grade and recovery of the final product.
+To achieve the goal of extracting minerals from ores in their purest form for mineral processing engineers, only the best mineral processing technology suffice.
+An essential first step in both comminution and sizing operations in mineral processing is particle size analysis.

 In the particle size reduction (comminution) process, crushers (jaw crushers, gyratory crushers, cone crushers) and grinders (rod mills, ball mills, impact mills, attrition mills) are primarily used systems.

-In the sizing (separation) process, important equipment includes:
+In the sizing (separation) process, necessary equipment includes: